Michael J. Schumacher

 Schumacher studied music composition with Stanley Applebaum, Bernhard Heiden, John Eaton and Vincent Persichetti and piano with Seymour Bernstein, John Ogdon and Shigeo Neriki, and has degrees from Indiana University and Juilliard.
 He also worked with La Monte Young, Giampaolo Bracali and Milton Babbit.
 He has collaborated with choreographers, poets, architects, musicians and filmmakers including Oren Ambarchi, Bruce Andrews, Charles Curtis, Ken Jacobs, Victoria Meyers, Donald Miller, Ursula Scherrer and Stephen Vitiello.

 Numerous received awards and residencies include those from NYSCA, NYFA, Harvestworks, RPI and DAAD.
-As an educator, Schumacher is an adjunct professor at NYU and Ramapo College as well as having recently been the Varèse professor at Berlin's TU.
+Schumacher is an adjunct professor at NYU and Ramapo College as well as having recently been the Varèse professor at Berlin's TU.
 He has guest-lectured at Bard and RPI.